How can I account for all messages attempted through SparkPost?

 For all messages you pass to SparkPost (defined as “accepted” in REST transmissions or 250Ok for SMTP injections), an injection event OR one of three error events is logged.
 An injection event is recorded if SparkPost is able to generate a message and queue it for delivery.
 The three error situations occur when a message cannot be generated and queued for delivery; in these cases a corresponding error event is logged rather than an injection event as follows:

 - “generation_rejection” – typically occurs when the recipient address is suppressed because the recipient is on the customer’s suppression list (reason will be marked as “customer policy”) or the recipient address is suppressed because they are on SparkPost’s proprietary suppression list (reason will be marked as “system policy”)

-- “generation_failure” – typically occurs when there is an error parsing the template, such as incorrect substitution syntax
+- “generation_failure” – typically occurs when there is an error parsing the template, such as incorrect template language syntax

 - “policy_rejection” – can be for a variety of reasons including: reaching a daily or monthly limit, having an unconfigured sending domain, or suppression for SMTP-injected messages